 If you are an early morning riser, we have an outdoor kitchen, where you can make yourself a cup of tea or coffee.

-The first day of the workshop is considered an arrival day, with arrival time at 4 pm.
+The first day of the longer workshops is considered an arrival day, with arrival time at 4 pm.
 We will gather for our first meal together at 5 pm.
 The second day we will meet for breakfast at 8:30 am, start at 9 am, and finish at around 4 pm, with a lunch break and rest time afterwards.
 The last day of the workshop we will end at noon.

 All workshops take place in the Upper Ottawa Valley, either at our farm in Golden Lake or at our property in Whitney, both of which are accessible by bus.
 The distance to drive is about 1.5 hours from Ottawa and 4.5 hours from Toronto or Montreal.